guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 # Defining the language

-The language is a simple expression that can be a natural number or a sum of two expressions.
+The programming language is a simple expression that can be a natural number or a sum of two expressions.

 ```
 infixr 6 _+_